From a young age, we’re taught that getting married is just a part of life.

 It’s pretty unpopular to be apathetic about marriage.
 In fact, marriage is a pretty tricky topic to talk about when you’re not all for it.

-You see, when I was a little girl, I used to envision what my life would be like as an adult…
+When I was a little girl, I used to envision what my life would be like as an adult…

 I would dream of things like living in a cute little house in a friendly neighborhood with a front lawn and backyard.
 My outdoor areas would have plenty of room for my beloved dog to run around and play.
 And I would get to decorate my home however I pleased.